-Tip: If you arrive and departure from Bogota and you are not sure whether you want to visit Bogota and want to build in some flexibility in your schedules, you can also keep the option to visit the city at the end of your holiday.
+Tip: If you arrive and depart from Bogota and you are not sure whether you want to visit Bogota and want to build in some flexibility in your schedules, you can also keep the option to visit the city at the end of your holiday.

 Table of Contents